zhihu/redis-shard/README.rst

 The string in a braces of a key is the Hash Tag of the key.
 The hash of a Hash Tag will be treated the hash of the key.
 So, keys ``foo``, ``bar{foo}`` and ``b{foo}ar`` will be sotred in the same node.

-..note:: Hash Tags are not supported with ``bytes`` keys in Python 3.
+.. note:: Hash Tags are not supported with ``bytes`` keys in Python 3.

 Tag method
 ~~~~~~~~~~~